-- (a) Certain shares are registered under Maybank Securities Nominees (Tempatan) Sdn Bhd, RHB Capital Nominees (Tempatan) Sdn Bhd and EB Nominees (Tempatan) Sendirian Bhd. - (b) Deemed interested by virtue of the shares held by his spouse and children pursuant to Section 134(12)(c) of the Companies Act, 1965. - (c) Certain shares are registered under Maybank Securities Nominees (Tempatan) Sdn Bhd. - (d) Deemed interest by virtue of the shares held by her spouse pursuant to Section 134(12)(c) of the Companies Act, 1965. - (e) Certain shares are registered under RHB Capital Nominees (Tempatan) Sdn Bhd, Citigroup Nominees (Tempatan) Sdn Bhd and HLB Nominees (Tempatan) Sdn Bhd. - \ Excluding a total of 1,783,000 shares purchased by the Company and retained as treasury shares as at 31 March 2016.
+- (a) Certain shares are registered under Maybank Securities Nominees (Tempatan) Sdn Bhd, RHB Capital Nominees (Tempatan) Sdn Bhd and EB Nominees (Tempatan) Sendirian Bhd. - (b) Deemed interested by virtue of the shares held by his/her spouse and/or children pursuant to Section 59(11)(c) of the Companies Act, 2016. - (c) Certain shares are registered under Maybank Securities Nominees (Tempatan) Sdn Bhd. - (d) Certain shares are registered under RHB Capital Nominees (Tempatan) Sdn Bhd, Citigroup Nominees (Tempatan) Sdn Bhd and HLB Nominees (Tempatan) Sdn Bhd. - Excluding a total of 1,783,000 shares purchased by the Company and retained as treasury shares as at 31 March 2017.